UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_8.md

 **Algy:** You vote to stake in the DAO, and you earn DAO rewards for having your tokens.

-**Mark:** The question is, do The people who don't vote still get the rewards?
+**Mark:** The question is, do the people who don't vote still get the rewards?

 **Tyler:** The problem is the cost of voting.

-One of the things we're doing on Barnbridge is moving to optimism specifically.
+One of the things we're doing on Barnbridge is moving to Optimism specifically because of network costs.
 I don't think it's good to incentivize voting because people can vote if something is very important to them.
 But if you only have $1,000 worth of XYZ stakes on the DAO, you're probably not going to vote on every proposal because when gas prices are high, it can be $150 to vote.

-I don't force people to vote.
+> I don't force people to vote.

 **Algy:** If you have your token stake, you might not be voting every time.
-You're at least willing to, and we're decentralized out.
+You're at least willing to, and we're a DAO.

 It's your choice to vote or not.
 The incentive is that you can earn more voting power by being staked in the DAO and ready to vote if you feel like you want to.

 **Mark:** Yeah, that's a good question, though.